naorye/web-dev-easy-src/source/_unpublished/2014-04-30-javascript-promises-and-angularjs-$q-service.markdown

 };
 xhr.send();
 ```
 There are many other examples of asynchronicity in JavaScript.
-Working with callbacks gets complicated when there is a need to synchronize several asynchronic operations.
+Working with callbacks gets complicated when there is a need to synchronize several asynchronous operations.
 ### Sequentially Executing (Pyramid Of Doom)
 Assume we have `N` asynchronous methods: `async1(success, failure)`, `async2(success, failure)`, ..., `asyncN(success, failure)` and we want to execute them sequentially, one after another, upon success.
 Each method gets success and failure callbacks so the solution will be:
 ```javascript execute asynchronous methods sequentially